 Melon Seeds:

-Tip: Plant different crops next to each other to accelerate growth!
-This mechanic mimics real farms, where mixed crops grow better.
-Monoculture is less effective; add some variety to your field.
+Tip: Plant different crops next to each other, as this speeds up growth!
+This mechanic is meant to mimic the behaviour of real farms, which also thrive better with diversity.
+Monoculture is less effective, so feel free to add some variety to your field.

 Once your field is properly set up and irrigated, not much can go wrong.
-Wait until your first harvest is ready.
-This can take several days.
-Using bone meal, which we mentioned earlier, can speed up the ripening process.
-You get this either from skeleton bones or by using compost.
+Wait for your first harvest to grow, which can take several days.
+As mentioned earlier, bone meal can be used to speed up the growth of your crops.
+You can obtain it from skeleton bones or by using compost.

-You’ll recognise ripeness by the growth stage.
-If the colour of the vegetable is already showing, it’s time!
+You can recognise maturity by the growth stage.
+If the vegetable’s colour is already visible, it’s ready!
 Harvest with a left-click.
-You will get either multiple items at once or additional seeds.
+You will either receive multiple items at once or additional seeds.
 Depending on the crop, you can replant these and likely have a good surplus as profit.

-Animals are not only good for food but also for other essential resources.
+Animals are not only good for food but also for other important resources.
 Once you have two adult animals of a kind, you’re well-equipped.
-By breeding them, you can easily increase your stock.
-Keep the animals in a fenced area so they don’t run away.
-The field can be as large or as small as you like, but give your virtual animals some space.
+Breeding allows you to easily increase their numbers and expand your herd.
+Keep the animals in an enclosure to prevent them from wandering off.
+The field can be as large or as small as you wish, but give your virtual animals some space to roam.

-Breed the animals by right-clicking on two animals with their food.
+Breed animals by right-clicking on two animals with their feed.
 They will then show hearts, and voilà!
 A baby animal is born!
 You’ll also gain some experience.
-The baby animal will grow within a few minutes.
+The animal grows within a few minutes.

-Here’s a quick overview of the most important animals you should look for.
-You can lure them to your farm with their favourite food or using a lead if you already have one.
-To get the products, you need to kill the animals.
-Cook the meat in a furnace to make it healthier for you.
+Here’s a quick overview of the most important animals to look out for.
+You can lure them to your farm with their favourite food or lead them if you already have a lead.
+To obtain their products, you must kill the animals.
+It’s better for your health to cook the meat in a furnace.

 Cows: